Jono Hickey: Rugby career

-In 2019, Hickey signed with the Hurricanes and Wellington Rugby however was ruled out of the entire 2019 playing year with a major shoulder injury in a Super Rugby pre season match.
+In 2019 Hickey signed to play with the Hurricanes and Wellington Rugby however was ruled out of the entire 2019 playing year with a major shoulder injury in a Super Rugby pre season match.
+With his injury and COVID 19 restrictions in Auckland his opportunities to continue his rugby were limited until he received a call to play for the Otago team in the 2020 Mitre 10 Cup.
+He played 4 games for Otago in October and November 2020.